Ocean’s Edge and River’s Edge Trails Loop

 Plop down in the sand and watch the ducks, egrets, seagulls, pelicans, and other water foul birding around in the brackish water.
 When you are ready to leave, head inland along the west side of the estuary, walking across the railroad tracks to River’s Edge Trail.
 The dirt single track borders the river briefly before coming to a split.
 Stay to the left for the shortest and the most worn route heading westward back to the trailhead.
 A marginally longer route breaks off to the right through more tall brush along the river.
 Both options lead back to the picnic area and group camp at the start of the loop.

 If you are traveling up the 101 Freeway and looking for a quick and easy activity between Oxnard and Santa Barbara, take a break at Emma Wood State Beach.
 Camping is also an option for longer stays, and the 90-site beach campground is typically full during summer months.
-There is an entrance fee to access the state beach ($10 as of May, 2012).
+An entrance fee of $10 is charged to access the state beach (price as of 2017).
 Dogs are not allowed on Ocean’s Edge and River’s Edge Trails Loop, but most humans will have no trouble completing the 1.5-mile hike with 25 feet of elevation change.
 It is a “no sweat” stroll exploring both ocean and river.
 Edge your way to the trail!

 To get to the trailhead: From the northbound 101 Freeway, take exit 70A to California Street.
 At the bottom of the ramp, turn right and drive half a block up California Street to Thompson Boulevard and turn left.
 After half a mile, the road curves to the right and becomes Garden Street.
 Go to the end of the street and turn left on Main Street.
 Drive 3/4 of a mile and turn left on Park Access Road, just before the freeway on ramp.
 There are signs for Seaside Wilderness Park and Emma Wood State Beach Group Camp.